dido18/dockmeister/README.md

 Runs pre-build scripts for every service and builds the docker containers using "docker-compose build".
 Pre-build scripts are all scripts starting with "init" in a services' `scripts` directory.
+The scripts will be run from the service folder.

 #### up